Installing a new version nvm install 14 > Downloading and installing node v14.15.1... > Now using node v14.15.1 (npm v6.14.8) # Checking your version node --version > v14.15.1

 To get up and running with a local Backstage to evaluate it, let's clone it off of GitHub and run an initial build.

-# Start from your local development folder git clone email@example.com:spotify/backstage.git cd backstage # Fetch our dependencies and run an initial build yarn install yarn tsc yarn build
+# Start from your local development folder git clone --depth 1 email@example.com:backstage/backstage.git cd backstage # Fetch our dependencies and run an initial build yarn install yarn tsc yarn build

 Phew!
 Now you have a local repository that's ready to run and to add any open source contributions into.